Children too old to play?

 Isn’t that type of play weird?

 Symbolic play is in fact natural, even though some children do not engage in it (for reasons I will discuss later).
 Child development experts say this type of play is really important.
-In my childhood (decades ago) it was just enjoyable and … practiced ubiquitously.
+In my childhood (decades ago), parents never evaluated the academic worth of play (any type of play), and symbolic play was simply enjoyable and … practiced at all homes in every neighbourhood.
+We were truly devoted to it, and our setups grew richer and more elaborate, and of course, conquered every inch that was left unattended by adults.
+Both indoors and outdoors.
+That seems to have been the norm.

-Symbolic play is an essential element of the total learning experience, and it seems that it is among the most efficient and enjoyable ones.
-It is a rich, self-initiated and self-directed experience, and it is intrinsically motivated, so it cannot be replaced by any play / learning experience initiated or led by adults.
+Let me say that again: symbolic play is an essential element of the total learning experience, and it appears to be among the most efficient and enjoyable.
+It is a rich, self-initiated, and self-directed experience, and it is intrinsically motivated, so it cannot be replaced by any play/learning experience initiated or led by adults.

 First, it helps children figure out the world they encounter.
 Unlike us, adults, children (especially younger ones) do not rely so much (or not at all) on conscious rational thinking to analyze life situations and phenomena.
 They get their insights from practical experience, and the only way for them to engage practically with many phenomena is through play.
 This is one of the reasons why they take on adult roles – to figure out adult reality in which they cannot take real (or at least important) part.